crusher-dev/documentation/docs/reference/api/influxdb.md

 ### Overview

-By default, QuestDB listens to line protocol packets over TCP on `0.0.0.0:9009`.
+By default, Crusher listens to line protocol packets over TCP on `0.0.0.0:9009`.
-If you are running QuestDB with Docker, you will need to publish the port `9009` using `-p 9009:9009`.
+If you are running Crusher with Docker, you will need to publish the port `9009` using `-p 9009:9009`.
 This port can be customized.

 ### Authentication